GM Lending Pool

 liquidateUser

-function is then called to handle the repayment of the borrower's debt using the liquidator's funds.
+The internal _repay function is then called to handle the repayment of the borrower's debt using the liquidator's funds.
 This updates the protocol’s internal debt tracking.
-The liquidation call finishes by calling _seizeCollateral
+The liquidation call finishes by calling _seizeCollateral.

 Parameters: